ChenZhongPu/data-structure-swufe/slides-web/week0.md

     "Labs": 10
 ```

-## Plagiarism is strictly prohibited!
+## Plagiarism is strictly prohibited

 ---